learn-co-curriculum/js-basics-online-shopping-lab/README.md

 + Define a function `placeOrder` which accepts one argument, a credit card number.
 If no argument is received, then the function should print out `"We don't have a credit card on file for you to place your order."`.
     If there is a credit card on file, the function should print out `"Your total cost is $${total()}, which will be charged to the card ${cardNumber}."`.
 The function should empty the `cart` array..

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/js-basics-online-shopping-lab' title='Online Shopping'>Online Shopping</a> on Learn.co and start learning to code for free.</p>

-<p class='util--hide'>View <a href='https://learn.co/lessons/js-basics-online-shopping-lab'>JS Basics Online Shopping Lab</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-basics-online-shopping-lab'>Online Shopping Lab</a> on Learn.co and start learning to code for free.</p>